 Fraud investigation and anti corruption

-Since fintech companies often have to monitor hundreds or thousands of transactions daily, workflows that enables them to detect fraud, flag users, and clear false alarms are critical.
+Since fintech companies often have to monitor thousands of transactions daily, workflows that enables them to detect fraud, flag users, and clear false alarms are critical.
 New review processes are time-consuming to spin up and keep up to date because there are so many cases that it's hard to build one system that covers all of them without a heavy resource investment.